 Customers should be prepared to bring their own coolers or buckets.
 A Farmory staff person will contact you to assess your needs.
 Please read our resource page on transport considerations, (see Resources below).

-Delivery may be arranged on a limited basis and for an additional fee of $1.50 per mile each way.
+Delivery may be arranged on a limited basis and for an additional fee of $1.50 per mile each way (up to 60 miles from Green Bay).
 Once fish leave the biosecure hatchery, all sales are final and no returns will be allowed.
 Prior to placing your order, please contact The Farmory to discuss your needs and we will do our best to accommodate, (see Resources below).

 Notice To All Buyers:

 Prior to bringing your fish home, please read our resource page on yellow perch or attend one of our online webinars.
 Temperature and water quality are two of many critical factors to transitioning your fish to your home pond or system.
 We want you to be successful, (see Resources below).

 Full refunds are available up to 48 hours prior to arranged pick up or delivery.
 For cancellations within 48 hours, a 75% refund will be issued.
 All sales are final once fish leave the hatchery.

 Questions?
 Call Annie Schmitz, Hatchery Technician at (920) 544-0789 ext, 219.